 Karl Shuker and Dennis Morris base their description of Babylonian Ishtar's guard dragon on images portrayed in ancient mosaic bas-reliefs.

 If you cannot use the original source of material you wish to quote, either make it clear in your work that the quote has been taken from a secondary source, or put the abbreviation qtd in (for quoted in) before the secondary or indirect source in your parenthetical citation.
+You then only include the work you have cited in your Works Cited List.

 In-text citations in APA7 can take 2 forms: Narrative Citation, which uses a signal phrase, and Parenthetical Citation, which can appear either at the end or within a sentence.